cloudmesh/classes/docs/source/lesson/contrib/contributing.rst

 Finally you can push your changes up to Github.
 	``git push -u origin master``

-Once you've done that, open up a browser and go to your forked project on Github.
+Once you have done that, open up a browser and go to your forked project on Github.
-When you've verified that the changes are there, you can issue a pull request for your work to be integrated into the original repository by clicking the "Pull Request" field in the right hand corner beneath the topics.
+When you have verified that the changes are there, you can issue a pull request for your work to be integrated into the original repository by clicking the *Pull Request* field in the right hand corner beneath the topics.

 Exercise